dkulp2/cnvs/doc/architecture.md

 `pgWrite cnv > cnv.txt` will read the table `cnv` from the database and dump its contents with a metadata header to `cnv.txt`.

-Two R function, tblRead, tblLoad and tblWrite, are provided in the 'cnv' library.
+Three R functions, tblRead, tblLoad and tblWrite, are provided in the 'metaTbl' library.
 Usage is simply `cnv <- tblRead('cnv.txt')` and `tblWrite(cnv,'cnv.txt')`. tblLoad is similar to tblRead, but it does not return a value.
-Instead it creates an object in the current environment with the name of the table as specified in the metadata.
+Instead it creates an object in the current environment with the name of the table as specified in the metadata, similar to load().

 There are no helper functions for tabix or generic text processing with perl, awk, java, etc., but usage is straightforward.
 For example,